- cancer genetics

 Her research training was in genetic predisposition to cancer at The Institute of Cancer Research (ICR) and she has a PhD in Cancer Genetics from the University of London.
 She spent a year in the United States where she worked in research in cancer genetics and had oncology clinical experience.

-She now leads a programme of research at the ICR in genetic predisposition to prostate cancer and management of individuals with BRCA mutations.
-She is an author on over 280 papers and has edited a major textbook on genetic predisposition to cancer.
+She now leads a programme of research at the ICR in genetic predisposition to prostate cancer and management of individuals with BRCA and other repair gene mutations.
+She is an author on over 400 papers and has edited a major textbook on genetic predisposition to cancer.

 Professor Eeles is accredited in clinical oncology with a sub-specialism in cancer genetics – cancer risk assessment, genetic testing for predisposition to cancer, targeted screening advice based on cancer genetic risk assessment and the application of cancer genetics to cancer care.
 She does not undertake gene therapy.